futurepress/epub.js/documentation/md/API.md

 ### findChildren

-Find direct decendents of an element
+Find direct descendents of an element

 **Parameters**